-2018-2018.
-Site Specific Durational Performance, Pillow Case, Disposable Camera Photos, Poetry.
+2017-2018.
+Site Specific Durational Performance with mother’s pillow.
 In Collaboration with partner Jack O’Farrell.

 A series of performance somewhere between Estonia & the United States in the search for comfort and home with one another and with oneself.

 Full publication of available, please contact artist directly

 “Intimacy is a concept that is tied to the timidness to voyeurism; becoming intimate with someone or with oneself, physically or even emotionally, tends to be a situation that is vulnerable.
 When one is vulnerable, there is a sense of urgency if things go awry to cover up those emotions; and with that, a shame complex can develop.
 Within Dearly Intimate, Polina (and other performers; Christopher Huizar, Sungjae Lee, Kyra Lehman, Celia Wickham) lie on the ground holding pillows.
 One of the main rules of the piece is to become intimate with the pillow.
 The association with the pillow being a space where ‘pillow talk’ occurs, a place for dreaming, place for soothing comfort through squeezing, malleable motion of inner pleasure, and its overall softness become integral to the piece as the performances begin to roll around with it, close with it - and an extension of that relational desire to someone’s touch.
 The caressing, the whispering, and the tenderness of the piece come together to speak about the barriers we place on intimacy, but how easy those come crashing down when we allow ourselves to be vulnerable by giving ourselves the time to do so.” - Words by curator Graham Feyl

 2018-2019.
 Screen Printed Coasters, Collected Public Stories, Public Intervention.